 “Prepare and educate the player and the PERSON”

 Whenever we work with players to improve their tennis strength and conditioning, we aim to physically prepare them and educate them along their journey.

 Repetition is a word that many coaches use with players and I also believe it needs to be applied in order to create long term gains.

-You will often hear us talk about the “Why” why would I get a player performing that tennis conditioning exercise, why would I say that to a player etc. Before we speak as coaches, parents and trainers, we need to ask yourselves the question - WHY.
+You will often hear us talk about the “Why” why would I get a player performing that tennis conditioning exercise, why would I say that to a player, etc. Before we speak as coaches, parents, and tennis conditioners, we need to ask yourselves the question - WHY.

 Is it going to benefit the player in the short and long term?

-Being strength and conditioning coaches for over a decade, this methodology has helped us make calculated choices when training athletes, choices that put our athletes needs, as both players and people first.
+Being strength and conditioning coaches for over a decade, this methodology has helped us make calculated choices when training tennis players, choices that put our athletes' needs, as both players and people first.
 Robert seemed to follow this methodology also.
 Whenever he explained a drill, he would tell you the reasoning behind it.

-To hear Robert Landsdorp coaching philosophy, watch video above.
+To hear Robert Landsdorp's coaching philosophy, watch the video above.